Baljeet2126/frontend.sudoku/README.md

 2.**Get all node Modules**

-run this command in terminal `npm install`
+run `npm install` command in terminal

 3.**launch the application**

-run this command in terminal `ng serve`
+run `ng serve` command in terminal
 Navigate to http://localhost:4200/ in your browser and Enjoy the Game.